keeffEoghan/bezier-gen/readme.md

 # `bezier-gen`

-Bézier curve functions and Node code generator - creates functions with any `mix`-able type/dimension, and any number of control points, for GLSL-like languages.
+Béziers from Node code generator - for any `mix`-able type/dimension, any number of control points, GLSL or similar.

 Made with GLSL in mind, but similar languages may be generated if a suitable `mix` function and behaviour is also provided.